The Dangers of Inadequate Tire Safety

 All drivers owe a duty to society to reasonably maintain their cars and tires so that they are not a danger to others.
 Manufacturers also have a duty to provide us with safe tires that are free from defects.

-Another driver’s dangerous tires - or a manufacturing defect - can be responsible for accidents in which you’re injured.
+It’s clear from tire safety statistics that another driver’s dangerous tires - or a manufacturing defect - can be responsible for accidents in which you’re injured.
 The personal injury lawyers at Nelson MacNeil Rayfield have experience investigating these issues and would be happy to answer your questions or help you investigate.
 In the final analysis, the only way to keep everyone safe is to hold wrongdoers accountable for their actions.